General

 To prepare for the application:

 The application includes short answer questions about project vision, goals, and budget.
 You will also be asked to provide supporting materials such as a list of your organization's board of trustees and the contact information of the fiscal sponsor of your project.
-To prepare, you can find a view-only version of the application questions here.

 Discover your community's potential.
 Apply today to test a civic experiment where you live!